-If a medical condition is causing your delirium, healthcare providers will treat it first.
+If a medical condition is causing your delirium, your healthcare provider will treat the condition first.
+He or she may make changes to your current medicines.
 You may also need any of the following:

-- Antipsychotics help you stop seeing or hearing things that are not there.
+- Antipsychotics help you stop seeing or hearing things that are not real.

 - Benzodiazepines are used if your delirium occurs after you suddenly stop using drugs or drinking alcohol.

 How can I manage or prevent acute delirium?